ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/product-requirements.md

 **Browsers:** When using the [!INCLUDE[prod_short](includes/prod_short.md)] app for Teams in the browser (web client), the app requires that your computer is running one of the supported browsers listed earlier in this article.

-**Platforms:** When using the [!INCLUDE[prod_short](includes/prod_short.md)] app in Teams for iOS or Android, the app requires that your mobile device is running one of the supported mobile platforms, listed earlier in this article.
+**Platforms:** When using the [!INCLUDE[prod_short](includes/prod_short.md)] app in Teams for iOS or Android, the app requires that your mobile device is running one of the supported mobile platforms listed earlier in this article.

+**Supported subscription:** The [!INCLUDE[prod_short](includes/prod_short.md)] app for Teams supports Microsoft 365 Business and Enterprise subscriptions, but not standalone Teams subscriptions such as Microsoft Teams (free) or Microsoft Teams Essentials.

 ## Excel